FutureGatewayFramework/fgDocumentation/usage.md

  1. Once logged place the section cookie in a 'cookie.txt' file
  2. In curl commands specify option: -b cookie.txt

+## Infrastructures
+Any installed application on the APIServer may have defined one or more infrastructures where it can execute.
+The current version of the software does not cover API specification on infrastructure management.
+At the moment it is only possible to create infrastructures when installing new applications where in the rest call instead to pass the infrastructure array of `<id>`s as reported in the specifications, it is necessary to pass an array of defined infrastructures.
+In this way there are no generic infrastructures to share among different applications but rather infrastructure defined at application level.
+This solution has been intentionally designed because by previous experiences in most of the cases each application requires its own specific settings.
+However the infrastructure sharing among application is still possible but only configuring properly the database directly.
+For more information about, please have a look on the 'Advanced operation' section.

 ## Advanced operations